coq/coq/doc/sphinx/addendum/generalized-rewriting.rst

    ``multiset_eq ==> multiset_eq ==> multiset_eq`` (``multiset_eq``
    being the equality over unordered lists).

-To declare multiple signatures for a morphism, repeat the :cmd:`Add Morphism` command.
+To declare multiple signatures for a morphism, repeat the :cmd:`Add Parametric Morphism` command.

 When morphisms have multiple signatures it can be the case that a